Asylumrunner/TrieSpellChecker/README.md

 ## Downsides Of Tries

 The downside of the trie as a data structure for spellchecking is that it can be incredibly space-intensive, as each node can have a maximum number of outgoing edges equal to the number of valid characters in the alphabet (in English, 26).
-As a result, a trie representing English can have as many as 26 times as many nodes at depth n as at depth n-.
+As a result, a trie representing English can have as many as 26 times as many nodes at depth n as at depth n-1.

 ## Optimal Trie Conditions